 A New Initiative from the American Jewish Historical Society

-The American Jewish Historical Society is proud to present the American Jewish Education Program, a proposed new initiative that will transform AJHS into a genuinely and actively national organization – reflecting the geographic diversity of its vast collections and engaging audiences around the country, and the world, with the extraordinary history of Jews in the United States.
+The American Jewish Historical Society is proud to present the American Jewish Education Program, a cornerstone initiative that is transforming AJHS into a genuinely national organization.
+Through this work, we reflect the geographic diversity of our vast collections and engage audiences across the country—and around the world—with the extraordinary history of Jews in the United States.

-- Expand the Society’s visibility and audiences both onsite and online through increased marketing and distribution for produced content.
+· Expand visibility and reach by connecting with wider audiences both onsite and online, supported by robust marketing and distribution for our content.

-- Heighten prestige, garner donor faith and enthusiasm, and enhance our standing, both within in the scholarly community and at large, with the return of the Office of the Historian, a key role that will serve as AJHS’s resident scholar and manager of the relationship with the Academic Council, the American Jewish History journal, the Biennial Scholars’ Conference, and other crucial academic programs.
-The historian will also be a key partner in public programming, fundraising, public relations, and the cultivation of new collections.
+· Elevate scholarly leadership and prestige with the return of the Office of the Historian—a resident scholar who guides relationships with the Academic Council, American Jewish History journal, the Biennial Scholars’ Conference, and other vital academic programs.
+This role also strengthens public programming, fundraising, communications, and the cultivation of new collections.

-- Foster strategic partnerships with organizations including museums, other archives and libraries, distribution media networks, and educational technology producers to increase AJHS’s footprint and reputation as our nation’s repository for American Jewish history.
+· Foster strategic partnerships with museums, archives, libraries, media networks, and educational technology leaders, reinforcing AJHS’s place as the nation’s repository for American Jewish history.

-Robust funding is critical to sustaining our ever-growing digital footprint, supporting growing needs for digital collections, “snackable” video content to engage audiences across all ages, and ensuring the AJHS website is a rich, one-stop shop for researchers of all stripes - lay, professional, academic, family, etc - to learn about the extraordinary history of Jews in the United States. - Podcast Network
+Robust funding is critical to sustaining our ever-growing digital footprint.
+This includes expanding digital collections, producing engaging short-form videos that reach audiences of all ages, and ensuring the AJHS website remains a rich, one-stop resource for anyone seeking to learn about the extraordinary history of Jews in the United States.

 While investments in digital media are critical to a bright future for AJHS, onsite and live-streamed programs are a core element of achieving our mission.
 Hosting lectures, symposia, panel discussions, film screenings, book talks, family programs, and other opportunities to bring excited audiences into the building are a key part of bringing this history to life.